 Australia boasts more than 1.5 million homes with solar panels to date, with many more systems being installed each month.
 Now the Tesla Powerwall is available, many home owners are thinking about adding battery storage.
+So, how can you retrofit Tesla Powerwall battery to your existing solar PV system?

 Adding home battery storage to an existing solar power system enables home owners to store their high-value solar PV generated electricity instead of exporting it to the grid and perhaps only receiving a low feed in tariff.